scardine/paymo/readme.md

 # Paymo API Wrapper for Python

 This module wraps the Paymo API.
+It has some nice features:

+  - the API methods are dynamically generated using reflection, so any future API method will be automatically added
+  - the calls are identical, but you can omit the credentials for convenience
+  - the docstrings for the methods are also generated using reflection, so you can `help(paymo.group.method)`

 ## What is Paymo?